biosafetylvl5/Retr3dRT/README.md

 - Follow the [#Retr3dRT hashtag](https://twitter.com/hashtag/Retr3dRT?f=tweets&src=hash) on twitter to know the moment things happen
 - Check out [techfortrade](techfortrade.org) to see what else we're doing

+## PCB Fabrication
+We're lucky enough to live in the era of cheap and abundant PCB fabrication options.
+However, this abundance of choices does make choosing a formidable task.
+However, too make the choosing easier for you, we've narrowed down the choices to two for you.
+You're free to choose any fabrication vendor, but we will only be offering (unless asked for others) gerber files (PCB blueprints) for SeeedStudio and OSHPark.

+### OSHPark
+OSHPark is fantastic.
+Their boards look great and arrive quickly.
+However, at 5$ per square inch for three boards, they can be costly for larger runs.
+Other than that, they have produced good results.
+This is probably the choice for you if you need three boards or less.

+### SeeedStudio
+While SeeedStudio is the budget choice, this isn't a statement about their quality.
+They feature vanilla PCBs that are very functional, but aren't the most aesthetically pleasing.
+They deliver quickly, but slower than OSHPark (in the USA) given that they're based in china.
+This is probably the choice for you if you need more than three boards.

 ### Final Notes

 This board assumes that PCB traces are not faulty.
 Although this is a possibility, the board was not designed explicitly to test poor traces, it is highly probable that the results from tests meant to test intra-board connections will also flag trace problems.